nih-cfde/training-and-engagement/hackmd/UNIX.md

 ```
 :::

-We can use the `cat` command to print .fastq files to the screen, but thousands of lines of text would crowd your screen.
-Instead, let's use the `head` and `less` command to view a portion of a file.
-By default, they print the first 10 lines.
-We can use the `-n` flag to specify how many lines to print.
-Because each entry of a .fastq file consists of 4 lines, printing the first 4 and last 4 lines of the file will confirm that the file is properly formatted.
+We can use the `cat` command to print fastq files to the screen, but thousands of lines of text would crowd your screen.
+Instead, let's use the `head` command to view the first 8 lines file.
 You can copy the file name and paste it into the console or you can type and use tab complete to pick a particular file.

 ```
 head -n 4 F3D0_S188_L001_R1_001.fastq